railroadmedia/musora-js/README.md

-# MusoraJS
+# Musora.js
-MusoraJS is a collaborative initiative to create a cross-platform collection of javascript packages.
+Musora.js is a collaborative initiative to create a cross-platform collection of javascript packages.